 NOTE: Pending approval, the Infant Mental Health Graduate Certificate Program in Advanced Practice Nursing requirements will change effective for cohorts entering Autumn 2014.
 If you began the program in Autumn 2013, please refer to our archived web page for information pertaining to your cohort.
 Please see below for a comparison of previous requirements and new requirements.
 Please review our FAQ about program changes.

 Develop specialty skills in the interdisciplinary field of infant and early childhood mental health.
 This four-quarter part-time graduate certificate employs flexible online distance education to accommodate the schedules of working professionals.

 Scope of Training

-- Relationship-based diagnostic assessment and evaluation
+- Relationship-based diagnostic assessment and evaluation of infants and toddlers

 Who Should Apply

 Professionals from a variety of training backgrounds, including nursing, education, primary care, early intervention (including occupational therapy, physical therapy, speech-language pathology), psychology and social work.